panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 ## 5. Spread operator and iteration protocols

 The spread operator uses [iteration protocols](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols) to navigate over elements of a collection.
-This makes the spread operator even more valuable, because any object can define how the operator will extract data.
+This makes the spread operator even more valuable because any object can define how the operator will extract data.

 > An object is *Iterable* when it conforms to [iterable protocol](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#iterable).

-Iterable protocol requires the object to contain a special property.
+The iterable protocol requires the object to contain a special property.
 The property name must be [`Symbol.iterator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) and value as a function that returns an iterator object.

 ```javascript
 interface Iterable {